FraunhoferISST/DataspaceConnector/docs/pages/deployment/bootstrapping.md

 at one broker.
 The registration of a resource at a broker implicitly registers the connector itself at the broker.

-In order so register a resource at a broker, an entry with the following structure must be placed in a `bootstrap.properties` file:
+In order to register a resource at a broker, an entry with the following structure must be placed in a `bootstrap.properties` file:

 ```properties